syllistudio/line-messaging/README.md

 	}
 ```

-There are method to handle events from webhook.
-You can find the [full list of events types](https://developers.line.me/en/docs/messaging-api/reference/#webhook-event-objects) in the Line documentation.
+These are pre-defined methods that handle events received from our webhook.
+You can find the full list of events types and its detail information here in the [Line Messaging API documentation](https://developers.line.me/en/docs/messaging-api/reference/#webhook-event-objects).

-Remember this register a `POST` route to a controller provided by this package.
-Because Line has no way of getting a csrf-token, you must add that route to the except array of the VerifyCsrfToken.
+**NOTE**: Line event responses will not have csrf-token included thus you must add your route to the except array of the VerifyCsrfToken middleware.

+### Sending Message

+This package provides `LineMessaging` trait that support below messaging methods.

+- Send reply message
+- Send push message

-### Send Reply Message
+#### Send Reply Message

-You can send messages back to users, groups, and rooms with a `replyToken` you can get it from webhook.
+You can send messages back to users, groups, and rooms from a `replyToken` received from webhook events.
 Just add `LineMessaging` trait in to your controller.
 The trait will adds method `replyMessage($replyToken, MessageBuilder $messages)` into your controller.

 ```php
 <?php